gohugoio/hugoDocs/content/en/tools/migrations.md

 : Export all your Tumblr content to Hugo Markdown files with preserved original formatting.

 [Tumblr to Hugo](https://github.com/jipiboily/tumblr-to-hugo)
 : A migration tool that converts each of your Tumblr posts to a content file with a proper title and path.
-Furthermore, "Tumblr to Hugo" creates a CSV file with the original URL and the new path on Hugo, to help you set up the redirections.
+It also generates a  CSV file to help you set up URL redirects.

 ## Drupal